 There are many practices that are often lumped in together with herbalism, but I want to make a clear distinction here.
 Herbalism does not include homeopathy, iridology, acupuncture, reflexology, muscle testing, and many other alternative forms of medicine.
 I will not be covering these practices in this article.
 Honestly, I have not done a great deal of research into these practices.
-I personally don’t feel at peace with using these types of therapies.

 To sum it up, herbalism is simply using plants as medicine.

 All true healing comes from God the Father.
 He has provided healing medicines and knowledgeable people to work as His hands and feet, but our faith should ultimately rest in Him and His sovereignty.
 This is a concept that was made real to me as I begin to study herbalism and use herbs to treat my family.
 For years I took my children to every well baby check up, made sure they had every shot on time, and didn’t hesitate to give them antibiotics for every illness that came up.
 In my mind, I was taking an active role in my child’s health.
 I would even go so far as to say I took pride in my care of my children.